 Urban Agriculture

 Urban agriculture refers to various practices of cultivating, processing, and distributing food in urban areas.
 The term also applies to the area activities of animal husbandry, aquaculture, beekeeping, and horticulture in an urban context.
 Urban agriculture is distinguished from peri-urban agriculture, which takes place in rural areas at the edge of suburbs.
 Urban agriculture can appear at varying levels of economic and social development.
-It can involve a movement of organic growers, "foodies" and "locavores", who seek to form social networks founded on a shared ethos of nature and community holism.
-More direct access to fresh vegetables, fruits, and meat products that may be realized through urban agriculture can improve food security and food safety while decreasing food miles, leading to lower greenhouse gas emissions, thereby contributing to climate change mitigation.
+It can involve a movement of organic growers, "foodies", and "locavores", who seek to form social networks founded on a shared ethos of nature and community holism.
+More direct access to fresh vegetables, fruits, and meat products that may be produced through urban agriculture can improve food security and food safety while decreasing food miles, leading to lower greenhouse gas emissions, thereby contributing to climate change mitigation.

 A picture of a container garden.
 There is many green plants growing with trees in the background.